apetit2/datavis-final/README.md

 ![Min.
 Wage Line Chart (All)](./img/all-states-line.png)*figure 5: Minimum Wage Line Chart (All)*

 ### Min.
 Wage vs. Rent as a Percent of Salary Scatter Plot
 Another prototype I created for this project is a highly configurable scatter plot that can be used to show minimum wage rates for each state plotted against rent as a percent of a person's salary.
 There is a red line on the chart that highlights what most financial advisors believe is the highest percent of a person's salary they should spend on rent, 30% of their gross salary.
 Currently there is a slider that can be used to cycle through years: 2001-2020.
 Like the geospatial chart prototype, the year can be auto incremented by toggling on the auto-increment switch.
 Moreover, a tooltip provides additional information by hovering over a circle in the chart (each circle represents a unique territory or state).
-Future modifications will add an additional menu item to choose between rent types (ie. studio, 1BR apartment, 2BR apartment, 3BR apartment, and 4BR apartments).
+There is also a drop down to allow choosing between different rent types (ie. studio, 1BR apartment, 2BR apartment, 3BR apartment, and 4BR apartments).
 ![Min.
 Wage vs. Rent Cost Scatter Plot](./img/scatter-plot.png)*figure 6: Minimum Wage VS. Rent Cost Scatter Plot*

 ---